-That said, the Teeter FreeStep Recumbent Cross Trainer and Elliptical is a low impact machine that combines the recumbent bike and elliptical trainer functionality to provide outstanding workouts that burn twice calories any regular cardio machine could in the same amount of time and with zero impact or stress to the joints.
+That said, the Teeter FreeStep Recumbent Cross Trainer and Elliptical is a low-impact machine that combines the recumbent bike and elliptical trainer functionality to provide outstanding workouts that burn twice as many calories as any regular cardio machine could in the same amount of time and with very low impact or stress to the joints.

-Even at the time of this review, the Teeter FreeStep has gotten a lot of positive reviews by customers on Amazon.
+Even at the time of this review, the Teeter FreeStep has gotten a lot of positive reviews from customers on Amazon.

 It is suitable for everyone at any fitness level, including and especially those that are recuperating from an injury.